wthe22/batchlib/README.rst

     cmd /c batchlib.bat template new_script > your_script_name.bat

 Now you can use this newly generated script as your starting point.
-You are ready to code!
+There are guides inside to help you get started.

 Dependency Management
 -------------------------------